The Complete Guide to First Call Resolution: Why FCR Is Your Most Important Call Center Metric

 Your IVR shouldn't just route based on menu selections—it should consider the complete customer context.
 A customer calling about a technical issue who just made a payment?
 Route them to a technical specialist who also understands billing.

 This isn't about having separate queues for VIP customers (though that's fine too).
 It's about matching customers with the agents most likely to resolve their specific issues on the first try.
+When you get routing right, you're not just improving FCR—you're also reducing transfer rates, improving agent confidence, and creating better customer experiences from the very first "hello."

 Measuring FCR the Right Way